 Serendipity

-Blosxom moreentries plugin bug fix
+Blosxom moreentries plugin bug fixes

 Blosxom Plug-in: moreentries